Undergraduate Catalog 2015-2016

 6 hours; 4 credits

 An introductory programming course with an emphasis on real-world engineering and scientific problem solving.
 Operators, input/output, mathematical functions, control structures, and arrays.
 Introduction to programming numerical techniques.
 Topics may include: interpolation, linear modeling (regression), root finding, numerical integration, solutions to simultaneous equations, graphing, signal processing.
-Not open to those who have successfully complete or CSC 126.
+Not open to those who have successfully completed CSC 126.

 Prerequisite: MTH 231